-YE2016 and YTD September 2017 are based on consolidated financials including results from Bank 1 Oslo Akershus Source: Company reports and Moody's Financial Metrics
+YE2016 and onwards are based on consolidated financials including results from Bank 1 Oslo Akershus.
+Source: Company reports and Moody's Financial Metrics

 We also expect that over the medium term, the bank's earnings will get a boost from its increased client base and cross-selling opportunities, as well as the bank's capacity now to expand in the more wealthy Oslo-Akershus region.
-The bank had already a dominant position in the Hedmark region with market share in both retail and corporate of around 50%, and now adds around 6% retail market share and 3% in SMEs in the Oslo-Akershus area.
-As the fourth largest Norwegian bank now (see Exhibit 6), SpareBank 1 Østlandet will also have the potential to participate in bigger syndications along with other banks, and also attract more business from larger borrowers in the market.
+The bank has a dominant position in the Hedmark region with market share in both retail and corporate of around 50%, and now adds around 11% retail market share and 2% in SMEs in the Oslo-area.
+As the fourth largest Norwegian savings bank (see Exhibit 6), SpareBank 1 Østlandet will also have the potential to participate in bigger syndications along with other banks, and also attract more business from larger borrowers in the market.